isidorogu/RCT/README.md

 share_treat_1 = $\frac{1}{3}$
 share_treat_2 = $\frac{1}{3}$

 First 3 units are assigned to control, second 3 units are assigned to treat 1 and the last 3 unit are assigned to treat 2.
 As you already notice, the last observation is the remainder.
 This is a misfit.
-Misfits alter the succesful random assignment because they are not.
+Misfits alter the successful random assignment because they are not.
 In the example, this observation is assigned to treat 2 non-randomly.

 The function **treatment_assign** handles misfits in three ways.